Cyanurzz/Last_Checkpoint_29Janvier/README.md

 After Five month at the _Wild Code School_ they ask us for our last checkpoint to recreate as we want the *Wild Circus* without any constraint.

-So I built this app in less 48h hours.
+So I built this web app in less 48h hours.

 With UserName `superadmin` and password `admin`.
 With this account you can have acces to a administrator panel, by this way you can add article or new show, date ,...